bradyjmcl/CTF-Writeups/Querier (Hack the Box) Writeup/writeup.md

 I have found three distinct methods of escalating privileges on this machine at the time of writing, and I will demonstrate each of them as a standalone solution for the root flag.

+NOTE: I did have a couple of screenshots that didn't save properly my first time, so when I went back to get them, the IP of the victim machine was different.
+Try not to pay attention to the difference in IPs too much, as there is only one machine in this lab.

 ---

 ## Recon, Scanning, and Enumeration